abiosbug/Jilted/README.md

 Whilst the Jilted has alread a best-in-class avoidance system in place, I reworked the resolution of the rangefinders to have 15 unique zones of detection next to the central distance rangefinder.
 The motivation was to have some kind of radar display that would show which zone is triggered when the avoidance kicks in.
 I also added a counter that counts every avoidance the script has done.
 When AAS is off, you'll have a basic cross on the radar.
 With AAS enabled, all 15 zones are reporting back to the display in 9 groups.

 ### Compass
-The amazing people of the Collaborative Yolol Learning Open Network have created a [compass module][1], see for yourself what this thing can do!
+The amazing people of the Collaborative Yolol Learning Open Network have created a [compass module][1], see for yourself what this OP thing can do!

 ### Status screen
 A text panel showing you if you're in SafeZone, whether you can place a station, the amount of durability errors if any and your current warp class